-- 3.2.
-The Ascent of the Rich. - Between 1815-1870 all major industries of the IR were established on the continent on a profitable basis. - The cotton industry was established on the continent after 1840. - Subsequent technical progress made machines profitable. - The iron industry was established on the continent after 1870.
+• 3.2.
+The Ascent of the Rich.

+- Between 1815-1870 all major industries of the IR were established on the continent on a profitable basis. - The cotton industry was established on the continent after 1840. - Subsequent technical progress made machines profitable. - The iron industry was established on the continent after 1870.

-- 3.2.
-The Ascent of the Rich. - The iron industry was established on the continent after 1870. - Subsequent technical progress made machines profitable. - Example: Coke replaced charcoal. - Some countries were slower to implement this substitution because they had extensive forestry resources. - Railways: leading innovations were also found on the continent.
+• 3.2.
+The Ascent of the Rich.

+- The iron industry was established on the continent after 1870. - Subsequent technical progress made machines profitable. - Example: Coke replaced charcoal.

+Some countries were slower to implement this substitution because they had extensive forestry resources.